CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image70.png)

-7. Now, let us test the agent with the same question we tried before.
+7. Now, let’s test the agent using the same question we tried earlier.
+Before doing so, select the **Start a new session** button to begin a new session.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im19.png)

 8. In the Test pane, enter **How many days of Maternity leaves can I avail?** and click **Send.**